dagraham/plm-dgraham/README.md

 ### 1. Create the project file

-Change the working directory to `plm`, if necessary, and invoke *plm* with the `-p`, create project, switch:
+Invoke *plm* with the `-p`, create project, switch:

         ~ % plm -p

 Then follow the on-line prompts to enter the project information.
-This information will be stored in a new file, `plm/projects/<project_name>.yaml`, where `<project_name>` is the name you provide for the project.
+This information will be stored in a new file in the projects directory, `<project_name>.yaml`, where `<project_name>` is the name you provide for the project.
 A short name that sorts well and is suggestive is recommended, e.g., `2022-4Q-TU`.

 ### 2. Request players' availability dates